Introduction to Zoom Player's Home Theater interfaces

 Customizable

-Through the advanced options dialog, you can decide which navigation interfaces are accessible from the Main navigation dialog along with many other settings controlling the overall look and feel, including a custom background image with supported navigation skins.
+Use the advanced options dialog (Ctrl+"O" keyboard shortcut) to control which of Zoom Player's many Home Theater interfaces are accessible from the Main menu along with many setting to control the overall Home Theater look and feel, including a custom background image with supported skins.

 Media Library